NCEAS/metacat/helm/README.md

       d1CaCertSecretName: d1-ca-chain
     ```

+3. Ensure you have already defined a value for the shared secret that will enable metacat to verify
+   the validity of incoming requests.
+The secret should be defined [in metacat Secrets](#secrets),
+   identified by the key: `METACAT_DATAONE_CERT_FROM_HTTP_HEADER_PROXY_KEY`.
-3. Finally, re-install or upgrade to apply the changes
+4. Finally, re-install or upgrade to apply the changes

 See [Appendix 3](#appendix-3-troubleshooting-mutual-authentication) for help with troubleshooting